2002, Ph.D., Germanic Languages and Literatures, Washington University in St. Louis

 My scholarship focuses primarily on twentieth- and twenty-first century literature and its relationship to visual culture and philosophy.
 I have published widely on German-language prose, poetry, avant-garde and experimental cinema, as well as the visual arts.
 While much of my recent scholarship has focused primarily on the work of author and filmmaker Alexander Kluge and social philosopher Oskar Negt, I have recently started a new project about money, value and knowledge in modern and contemporary German literature.
-In 2011-2012 I was a fellow with the Alexander von Humboldt Foundation and in 2014 I was appointed the Zachary Smith Distinguished Term Chair.
+In 2011-2012 I was a fellow with the Alexander von Humboldt Foundation and from 2014-2018 I was appointed the Zachary Smith Distinguished Term Chair in Teaching and Research.

 “Eyes Wide Open: The Look of Obstinacy, the Gaze of the Camera, and the 24/7 Economy in Antja Ehmann and Harun Farocki’s Labour in a Single Shot (2011-2015).”
 Studies in 20th & 21st Century Literature.
 40.2 (Summer 2016): Article 8.

 Frequently Taught Courses

 - GERM 60: Avant-Garde Cinema: History, Themes, Textures (FYS)

 - GERM 251: Ideology and Aesthetics: Marxism and Literature (Seminar)

 - GERM 280: Sex, Drugs, and Rock ‘n’ Roll: Twentieth-Century German Philosophy and Modern Youth Cultures (Lecture)